The heart of a convex body: Relevant points contained in the heart

 Then $\ga$ is log-concave and, if $\mathbf{M}(\ga)=\{x\in\RN, :\, \ga(x)=\max \ga\},$ then

-\end{lm} \begin{proof} The log-concavity of $G$ is a consequence of Pr\'ekopa--Leindler's inequality, that we recall here for the reader's convenience: let $0<t<1$ and let $f,g$ and $h$ be nonnegative integrable functions on $\RN$ satisfying
+\end{lemma} \begin{proof} The log-concavity of $G$ is a consequence of Pr\'ekopa--Leindler's inequality, that we recall here for the reader's convenience: let $0<t<1$ and let $f,g$ and $h$ be nonnegative integrable functions on $\RN$ satisfying

 then

 (For a proof and a discussion on the links between \eqref{pl} and the Brunn-Minkowski inequality, the reader is referred to \cite{Ga}.)

 Indeed, we pick two points $z ,w\in\mathbb{R}^N$ and a number $t\in(0,1),$ and apply Pr\'ekopa--Leindler's inequality to the triple of functions